How Skin Cancer Changed My Life

 The experience was stressful — and traumatic.

 For my first 30 years or so of life, I was a sun goddess.
 I loved summer, I loved the heat, I loved everything about baking myself in the sun — slathered in baby oil, of course, and flipping over every 30 minutes like a skewered pig roasting on a fire.
-The pool or the beach was my happy place and I literally couldn’t get tan enough.
+The pool or the beach was my happy place, and I literally couldn’t get tan enough.
 During the fall and winter months, I baked myself in the tanning bed to keep my “natural glow” all year long.
 I just felt prettier with a tan.

 And then I got skin cancer.

-First it was on my left shoulder, a basil cell carcinoma, which basically looks like a bright pink patch of skin.
+First it was on my left shoulder, a basal cell carcinoma, which basically looks like a bright pink patch of skin.
 If you’re going to get skin cancer, this is the type to get.
 The “good kind,” which means it’s not life-threatening.
 But it still has to come off, so I underwent same-day surgery and walked away with a lovely four-inch scar on my shoulder.

-After that, I had to be checked regularly at the dermatologist, as I have a TON of moles and moles can lead to the “bad” skin cancer, melanoma.
-I wound up having three or four unusually-shaped and odd-colored moles removed from my back, and though none turned out to be cancerous, I was left with three or four more scars.
+After that, I had to be checked regularly at the dermatologist, as I have a TON of moles — and moles can lead to the “bad” skin cancer, melanoma.
+I wound up having three or four unusually shaped and odd-colored moles removed from my back, and though none turned out to be cancerous, I was left with three or four more scars.

 My dermatologist raved about the plastic surgeon he referred me to so effusively, I went against my normal habit of exhaustively researching and reading reviews and just trusted my doctor.
-(Had I of read his reviews, I wouldn’t have let the surgeon he recomended anywhere near my face.)
+(Had I read his reviews, I wouldn’t have let the surgeon he recommended anywhere near my face.)
 The day of surgery, my dermatologist first removed the quarter-sized area from my cheek in a two-hour procedure in which I opted to be awake and under local anesthesia.
 (I don’t like to be put to sleep unless I absolutely have to be.)
 Later that day, I went to the plastic surgeon’s office to have him close the wound.
 And while he was a nice enough man, I knew in my gut from moment one that something was off.
 First of all, it only took him MAYBE 15 minutes to close the wound, which seemed extraordinarily fast, given that it was on my face.
 He then got up to go put out some other fire happening in the office before he had even finished bandaging my face.
 When he returned, he bandaged me up and told me he’d see me in eight days to get the stiches out.
 “Wait.
 Do I need to leave this same bandage on for eight days?
 What are my instructions for cleaning the wound?”
 He assured me that, yes, I was to leave the same bandage on for eight days.
 That seemed unsanitary and wrong to me, so I reiterated the question, and again got the same response.
 You can imagine what happened next.
 Within a day, the bandage was gross and bloody, and I had to return to the office to ask the nurse to clean the wound and redress it for me.
 She sighed loudly.
 “Did the doctor not tell you how to clean the wound and send you home with bandages?”
 I told her no, he hadn’t.
 And my gut again felt the same check I had felt the day before … that the care I was receiving was not as it should be.

 When I went back to get the stiches taken out a week later, the nurse ripped a hole in the wound during the removal process … and to make a really long and stressful story short, I was left with a big, gaping hole in my face as the scar healed.
 Or didn’t heal, as the case may be.